 Recruited as the successor at point guard to Skip Brown at Wake Forest, McCaffery played one season at Wake Forest, 1977-78, helping the Demon Deacons to a 19-10 record.
 Nicknamed "White Magic," he started 11 of 28 games as coach Carl Tacy's team finished runner-up in the ACC Tournament to eventual NCAA runner-up Duke.
 Wake defeated North Carolina twice in three meetings and won five of the eight games it played at the Greensboro Coliseum.

-The McCaffery's have been a champion for Coaches vs. Cancer and American Cancer Society's Relay For Life.
-For 15 years, the McCaffery's have been actively involved with the Coaches vs. Cancer program and have raised significant funds to support the American Cancer Society's (ACS) efforts, including more than $1.3 million since becoming Iowa's head coach in 2010.
-His efforts were honored during the 2015 Final Four weekend in Indianapolis, as McCaffery was honored with the Coaches vs. Cancer Champion Award.
-The distinction is awarded annually to a college coach who has been engaged vigorously in the Coaches vs. Cancer program's fundraising, education and promotional initiatives and has demonstrated leadership in the fight to save more lives from cancer.
-The ACS will award the McCaffery's with the Fighting Spirit Award on Sept.
-30, 2015, in Troy, New York.
+The McCaffery's have been a champion for Coaches vs. Cancer and American Cancer Society’s Relay For Life.
+For 16 years, the McCaffery’s have been actively involved with the Coaches vs. Cancer program and have raised significant funds to support the American Cancer Society’s (ACS) efforts, including more than $1.3 million since becoming Iowa’s head coach in 2010.
+His efforts were honored during the 2015 Final Four weekend, as McCaffery was honored with the Coaches vs. Cancer Champion Award.
+The distinction is awarded annually to a college coach who has been engaged vigorously in the Coaches vs. Cancer program’s fundraising, education and promotional initiatives and has demonstrated leadership in the fight to save more lives from cancer.
+The ACS awarded the McCaffery’s with the Fighting Spirit Award in September, 2015, in New York.